aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/bmp-header-support/_index.md

 ### Step 2: Load the BMP Image

-You can load the BMP image using the `Image.load` method.
-Provide the complete path to your BMP image as an argument.
+Use the `Image.load` method to read the BMP file into memory.

 ```java
 Image image = Image.load(dataDir + "test.bmp");
 ```

-### Step 3: Save as PNG
+### Step 3: Save the Image as PNG

-Next, save the loaded BMP image as a PNG file using the `image.save` method.
-Specify the destination path and use `PngOptions` for the conversion.
+Finally, write the loaded image out as a PNG file.
+The `PngOptions` object lets you control PNG‑specific settings if needed.

 ```java
 try {